enabledhq/enabledhq.github.io/_posts/2017-09-22-modern-app-design.md

 This depends on things like how complex your app is and how important it is to your overall digital strategy.

 For example, the [Australian Taxation Office](https://www.ato.gov.au/General/Online-services/ATO-app/) app has customised UI elements using platform-specific conventions.
-Notice how the toggle design feels consistent with the respective mobile OS.
+Notice how the toggle is consistent with each platform's design, while still maintaining the teal brand colour chosen by the ATO.

 ![cross platform mobile app design]({{site.baseurl}}/images/img_appdesign_ATO.png) *How a common screen on the ATO app looks on three different mobile platforms*